VincentWang510/Vincent-Wang-Telling-Stories-With-Data/final-project-part-one.md

   * Get people out to vote!
   * Build more afforable housing
   * Improve cost of living
+  * Create programs that uplift or assist people in poverty
 * Conclusion/Summarize

+# Story Arc Sketch

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.